 done under the supervision of professional providers ready to vouch for your skills.
 Ideally the placements are done prior to the interview (letters from the providers, on headed paper, stating the date and length of the placements, the animal handling activities undertook and the skills developed, are to be sent with your application.
 Alternatively, proof of competition (equine or canine), BHS qualification must be sent for evaluation.

-References for placements must be sent to Admissions by the 15.06.22.
+References for placements must be sent to Admissions by the 15.06.23.
 If placements have not been done prior to the interview, reference letters confirming that you have secured your placements must be submitted by the same date.
 All placements must have been effective before the beginning of the course.
 Placements must be less than three years old to be taken into consideration.
 We are looking at practical hands-on placements, not observational ones.
-Applicants could consider:

 - For equine: a yard, a riding school, a sanctuary, an equine vet practice